Are you interested in finance?

 Careers in finance require you to demonstrate interest in the industry as early as your first and sophomore years through personal research and professional exploration.

 • Utilizing the alumni section of the Bates College LinkedIn page, identify alumni at organizations and in roles of interest and reach out to learn more.
 Whether alumni are currently at organizations of interest or have been at those organizations previously, they can provide unique perspectives on their experiences and pathways.
-And while alumni may not be actively engaged in recruitment, they may still have useful connections, strategies, and wisdom.
+And while alumni may not be actively engaged in recruitment, they may still have useful connections, strategies, and wisdom to share.
 Consider them as potential advocates, mentors, and even mock interviewers as you navigate the industry.
 If you’re new to networking, check out our how-to guides on making professional connections.

 Many financial organizations tend to hire full-time analysts primarily from their pool of summer interns.
 To ensure that you’re well-positioned for full-time offers after graduation, you must be ready to apply for intern positions for your junior year by the spring/summer of your sophomore year.
-Before you submit them, be sure to have your materials reviewed several times by the Bates Center for Purposeful Work team to ensure that they’re the strongest they can be.
+And yes, we know that’s quite early, which is why we try to share this information as early as possible so you don’t miss out.
+Check out this general breakdown of application deadlines by industry.

 We strongly encourage you to engage in exploration and networking activities as soon as you consider the idea of finance as a potential career pathway.
 Make an appointment on Handshake with any of our business-focused advisors to get started: Hoi Ning Ngai, Beverly Vari, and Marianne Cowan.